 Attach the 5″ Balloons

 Now that your garland is hung, you are ready to attach the 5” balloons – aka your filler balloons.
 I usually blow up about 3-5 of each color to start with.
-Then attach two glue dots a few inches away from the knot (opposite from each other) and stick it to the garland.
+Then attach two glue dots a few inches away from the balloon knot (opposite from each other) and stick it to the garland.
 Use the filler balloons to cover up exposed balloon knots, break up colors, and wherever else you see fit.
 I like to step back after every filler balloon I place.

 If you attach a filler balloon in a place you don’t like, I recommend making it work or popping it instead of trying to move it.
-The glue dots tend to pop the bigger balloon it’s attached to.
+The glue dots tend to pop the large balloon it’s attached to.

 FREE BALLOON GARLAND CHEAT SHEET

+Balloon garland step-by-step instructions!
 Once you have read the full tutorial, snag this balloon garland cheat sheet to help guide you through the perfect garland every time.
 CLICK HERE FOR YOUR FREE COPY!

 Here are a Few of my Favorite Balloon Garlands